John Fuller: Dr. Jeramy Clark shares a situation that’s pretty common in his home with one of his teenage daughters.

 Jim: So how do we become more effective, more Christ-like, in our parenting?

 Jeramy: Well, we understand first it comes through just understanding.
-Do you know that the perspective memories of adolescents [are] developing?
-Meaning it's hard for them to determine in advance what they should do.
-They are constantly thinking in the moment, but it's hard for them to assess what I should do right now for something in the future.
-So we get exhausted by repeating ourselves, but if I know that, if I know that, if I know that my adolescent's brain is developing unevenly and at times I'm gonna have to keep reminding them, it takes some pressure off of me and it gives me a greater compassion for where they're at.
+Do you know that the perspective memories of adolescents is developing?
+Meaning it’s hard for them to determine in advance what they should do.
+They are constantly thinking in the moment, but it’s hard for them to assess what … what I should do right now for something in the future.
+So we get exhausted by repeating ourselves, but if I know that, if I know that my adolescent’s brain is developing unevenly and at times I’m gonna have to keep reminding them, it takes some pressure off of me and it gives me a greater compassion for where they’re at.

 John: She won’t get lost, will she?